NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson01_intro_filesystem.md

 **Exercises**

-1. From your main course directory, list the contents of the `reference_data` directory that is within the `unix_lesson` directory.
+1. From your `/data/$USER` directory, list the contents of the `reference_data` directory that is within the `unix_lesson` directory.
 What command did you use?

 ------------------------------------------------------------------------